Authored by the expert who managed and guided the team behind the Chile Property Pack

 What are the biggest risks for property prices in Santiago in 2026?

-As of January 2026, the three biggest risks for Santiago property prices are: a sudden tightening of credit conditions if inflation rebounds, oversupply in specific micro-markets where too many similar apartment projects are completing simultaneously, and external economic shocks that could affect Chile's risk premium and capital flows.
+As of early 2026, the three biggest risks for Santiago property prices in 2026 are an unexpected tightening of mortgage credit conditions (which would quickly reduce buyer demand), localized oversupply in micro-markets where too many similar small apartments have been built, and global financial shocks that could affect Chile's risk premium and push local rates higher.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Santiago.